 Creating a daily routine is key for a healthy, more balanced life.
 But, finding daily routines that work well for you can take a lot of trial and error.
 So, I track my ideas and progress.
 For example, a few routines I might do in one day: morning routine, night routine, work routine.
 But what morning routine will get me the most energized for the day?
 What night routine will help me sleep better?
 Trial and error is key.

 I keep a daily routine journal so I can track what I’ve tried during my routines.
 It helps me get a sense of what activities work well to accomplish my goals for the morning and evening.
 But, it also helps me with work and self-care, because I’ve designed it to help with these things.
-If you want to use the digital daily journals that I use, here’s the link to them.
-They include four page layouts: morning routine, today’s tasks, night routine, and self-care and gratitude journaling.
+It includes four page layouts: morning routine, today’s tasks, night routine, and self-care and gratitude journaling.

 Tip 4: Schedule Your Lesson Planning